informatics-isi-edu/ermrest/user-doc/textfacet.md

 # Deprecated textfacet API

 The entire /textfacet API was an undocumented experiment.
-It is now **deprecated** and will disappear in some future release.
-The implementation was replaced with the new fine-grained ACLs features.
+It is now **DEPRECATED** and will disappear in some future release.
+The original implementation was replaced with the addition of fine-grained ACLs features.
 It provides some transitional backwards-compatibility.

 ## Configuring textfacet API